Pricing

 visual regression testing examples

 Can you spot 11 different spots in these 2 images?
-Try it, record your time, and imagine doing that repeatedly for hundreds of browsers and devices
+Try it, record your time, and imagine doing that repeatedly for hundreds of browsers and devices.

 That does not mean manual testing is unnecessary.
 When performing ad-hoc or exploratory testing, manual testing is faster and easier.
 For large-scale testing, we need to have automated visual regression testing

-A false positive in visual regression testing is when testers report that an element is visually buggy, while in fact it is not.
+A false positive in visual testing is when testers report that an element is visually buggy, while in fact it is not.
 False positives in visual testing can have a negative impact on the development process.
 This is because teams have to filter out these “false alarms” before they can start fixing the critical issues.

 A common approach to visual regression testing is comparing a referenced or baseline image of the desired UI with the actual UI to find differences between them.
 Those differences are visual regressions to be fixed.
 This approach is known as the Pixel-based Comparison or Image Comparison approach.
 It may sound straightforward, but they have some underlying weak points that gave rise to false positives, including: